JCamiloMRincon/JCamiloMRincon/README.md

 - 🔭 I’m currently working as a maths tutor
 - 🌱 I’m currently learning Java and Kotlin
 - :computer: I’m looking for a job where I can strength my technical and soft skills and grow as a professional
-- :dart: My 2021 Goal is to be a Frontend and an Android Developer
+- :dart: My 2022 Goal is to get my first job in the IT world.
 - :muscle: Fun fact: I love working out, playing the drums and reading books.

 ### Technical knowledges and tools